FYS4411 – Computational Physics II: Quantum Mechanical Systems

 The course is based on three large projects which are evaluated and graded.
 The two first projects will count 25% of the final grade and the last project will count 50% of the final grade.
 Final letter grade based on the three projects.
-There is no final written or oral examination.

 Examination support material

 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.